ordekalo/hebrew-learning-tool/README.md

 The importer expects UTF-8 CSV files with the header:

 ```
-hebrew,transliteration,part_of_speech,notes,lang_code,other_script,meaning,example,audio_url
+hebrew,transliteration,part_of_speech,notes,lang_code,other_script,meaning,example,audio_url,image_url,deck,tags
 ```

 - Only the `hebrew` column is required.
-- `audio_url` accepts paths already uploaded to `/uploads`.
-Remote downloads are intentionally disallowed.
+- `audio_url`/`image_url` may reference existing paths in `/uploads` **or** HTTPS resources (audio ≤10MB, image ≤5MB) that will be downloaded, validated, and thumbnailed server-side.
+- `deck` and `tags` accept multiple values separated by `,`, `;`, or `|` and are created automatically if they do not exist.
+- Imports stream in batches of 500 rows; a detailed per-line error report (line + message) is displayed after each run.

 ## Security Notes

-- Authentication is not included; add HTTP basic auth, a reverse proxy, or a simple login before exposing the admin interface publicly.
-- Uploaded audio files are stored with randomized names; unsupported or oversized files are rejected.
+- Email/password login with session cookies ships out of the box—add HTTPS (reverse proxy or host configuration) before exposing publicly.
+- Login and learning APIs are rate limited; every POST request validates CSRF tokens.
+- Audio/image uploads are renamed, MIME checked, size capped, and thumbnailed before being referenced in cards.

 ## Development Tips

-- Use the admin dashboard (`words.php`) to manage translations efficiently.
+- Use the admin dashboards (`words.php`, `decks.php`, `import_csv.php`) for maintenance workflows.
-- Extend the schema to track spaced repetition progress or user accounts if needed.
+- API endpoints ready for integrations:
+  - `GET /api/learn/next?deck=…`
+  - `POST /api/learn/answer`
+  - `GET /api/search`
+  - `POST /api/progress/sync`
-- Add automated backups of the `words` and `translations` tables for data safety.
+- Add automated database backups via cron or hosting tools for resilience.
+- See [`docs/mobile-roadmap.md`](docs/mobile-roadmap.md) for long-range milestones that build on the implemented mobile-first foundation.

 ## License